yapudpill/Some-sort-of-shooter/README.md

 A valid map must contain exactly one spawn point, use <kbd>middle click</kbd> to set it.

 *See map [format documentation](docs/mapFormat.md) for more details.*

+### Scenario creation
+Custom scenarios may be made in the form of XML files.
+They can then be loaded in the game by unchecking the "Marathon Mode" checkbox and loading the custom scenario.
+More information on the format of these files can be found in the [scenario format documentation](docs/scenarioFormat.md).